 As you’re making your way across the country, you’ve got to keep your eyes on speed limits that can range from 60 mph to 80 mph on US interstates, depending on the state.

 The most common maximum posted speed limit overall in the US is 70 mph.
-However, three states — Nevada, Montana and South Dakota — allow drivers to travel at speeds of 80 mph.
+However, seven states — Idaho, Montana, Nevada, Oklahoma, South Dakota, Utah and Wyoming — allow drivers to travel at speeds of 80 mph.
 At the other end of the spectrum is Hawaii, at 60 mph the state with the lowest posted maximum speed limit.

 States with the highest speeding fines

 If you see those blue lights flashing while you’re driving above the posted speed, expect to pull the most from your wallet in Oregon with its steep $2,000 speeding fine.

 Driving well above the speed limit?
 You could face up to six months in jail for speeding in Arkansas, Mississippi, Missouri, Nevada, Oklahoma and Wyoming.
 What to expect based on where you’re driving:

 |Alabama ||70 ||$500 and/or 3 months |

 |Alaska ||65 ||300 |